Better know a lobbyist: NAR power broker Jamie Gregory

-From the New York website: The National Association of Realtors is not only the largest real estate lobbying force on the Hill, but one of the largest lobbying groups period.
+From the New York site: The National Association of Realtors is not only the largest real estate lobbying force on the Hill, but one of the largest lobbying groups period.

 A trade association of more than 1 million members, the NAR functions in part as a regulator of the brokerage industry, setting the rules for how brokers use Multiple Listing Services.
 (In New York City, REBNY, which seceded from NAR in the 1990s, maintains its own service.)
 NAR’s membership is mainly composed of residential and commercial brokers, but its lobbying arm is active on just about every political issue that touches real estate.
 According to an analysis from the Center for Responsive Politics, the group spent more than $64 million on lobbying activities in 2016, the second most of any group in any industry.